Health Focus

 • Endocrine disruption: PFAS mimic sex hormones, potentially disrupting puberty timing in children

 This is where accurate information is critical.
-Most water filters on the market do NOT remove PFAS.
-Standard pitcher filters (Brita, etc.) using granular activated carbon have minimal effectiveness against PFAS at typical concentrations.
+Most common water filters on the market do NOT remove PFAS.
+Standard pitcher filters (Brita, etc.) using simple granular activated carbon have minimal effectiveness against PFAS at typical concentrations.

 Filter TypePFAS Removal RateCost RangeNotes